Opportunity Zone Fund Calculator

 What is an Opportunity Zone Fund (QOF)?

-An Opportunity Zone Fund (QOF) is an investment vehicle that invests in designated low-income communities called Opportunity Zones.
-Created under the Tax Cuts and Jobs Act of 2017, these funds offer investors significant tax incentives, including deferral, reduction, and potential elimination of capital gains taxes, by reinvesting capital gains into these economically distressed areas.
-The primary goal is to spur economic development and job creation in these zones.
+A Qualified Opportunity Fund (QOF) is an investment vehicle that invests in designated low-income communities called Opportunity Zones.
+Created under the Tax Cuts and Jobs Act of 2017, QOFs offer tax deferral, basis step-up, and potential permanent exclusion of capital gains taxes when you reinvest capital gains into these economically distressed areas.

 What are the main tax benefits of investing in an Opportunity Zone Fund?